XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 ## Citation
-If you find our code and paper help your research, please kindly cite our paper:
+If you find our code and paper help your research, please kindly cite our work:

 ```bash
 InProceedings{Wang_2019_CVPR,